SANKEY POSTCARD PROJECTS

 We organised four postcard workshops which took place on Tuesday afternoons in November and December 2018.
 The workshops were open to everyone and over 20 people took part.

-Each workshop was different and over four weeks we researched, transcribed and mapped the messages and journey’s the cards went on.
+Each workshop was different.
+Over the four weeks we researched, transcribed and mapped the messages and journey’s the cards went on.

 Hands placing small photographs onto printed map